 I certainly do and have to do a check on myself quite often.

-Many students ask if anyone actually reads the personal statement?
+Many students ask “Does anyone actually reads the personal statement?”

-We discovered these 2 great web pages that goes into the nitty gritty of how you can cut down the words but say exactly the same thing.
+2 great sites below that go into the nitty-gritty of how you can cut down the words but say exactly the same thing.